simonesan-afk/CV-Praetorian-Guard/README.md

 1.  **NOT FOR HIRING:** This tool provides a heuristic simulation.
 It must **NOT** be used for candidate screening, ranking, filtering, or comparison.
 Always check AI outputs for your safety.
 2.  **NO LIABILITY:** This prompt is provided "as-is".
 The author (Friulanika Corp.) and contributors assume no liability for outcomes based on this tool.
 3.  **PRIVACY WARNING:** Do not upload unredacted personal data (PII) to public LLMs. **Always remove names, phones, emails, and addresses before use**.
 ---
 *ALWAYS CHECK AI OUT FOR YOUR SAFETY*

-☕ [Buy me a coffee](https://buymeacoffee.com/simonenespl) if this helped you.
 ---
  *Created by **Simone Nespolo** — "The future is inevitable"*